 - Don’t share objects

-Keep in mind there is no treatment for the coronavirus and there is currently no vaccine.
+Keep in mind there is currently no vaccine for the coronavirus.

 Is there anything I can do to boost my immune system?

-It’s best to live a healthy lifestyle with a nutritious diet and exercise, no matter if there is a pandemic or not, says Purvi Parikh, MD.
+It’s best to live a healthy lifestyle with a nutritious clean diet and exercise no matter if there is a pandemic or not, says Purvi Parikh, MD.